Authmaker/documentation/build-backend/define-routes.md

 title: Define your routes
 ---

 Authmaker's generator creates a fully functioning application structure for your backend server.
-To build your API, simply define your schema and routes.
-Authmaker's package `express-autoroute-json` does the heavy lifting and generates your routes for you.
+To build your API, simply define your **schema** (models of your data) and **routes**.

+[Routes](http://expressjs.com/en/guide/routing.html) determine how your app will respond to requests sent to a particular endpoint.
+With Authmaker's `express-autoroute-json` package, you define all routes for a given resource in a single, declarative file.
+Authmaker handles the heavy lifting and your routes are generated for you at runtime.

 #### Define your schema